 After a ten-year study, the results showed that 13 percent of the people had goals but did not have them written down.
 Those people earned twice the amount of money than the people who did not set goals.

-The people that had written their goals down earned ten times the amount of money than the people that did not set goals as well as the people that had goals but did not write them down.
+The people who had written their goals down earned ten times the amount of money than the people who did not set goals as well as the people who had goals but did not write them down.
 Only three percent of the people had written goals.

-You will find answers to all your business questions at U.S. Small Business Administration as well as some helpful tips on how to start your business.
+You will find answers to all your business questions at U.S. Small Business Administration and helpful tips for starting your business.

 Be sure to become familiar with these articles: